-The Special Education area requires scholars submit an annual portfolio beginning in their second year.
+The Special Education area requires scholars to submit an annual portfolio beginning in their second year.
 For example, Portfolio 1 is to reflect their first year in the program.
-Portfolios 1-4 (with the exception of comprehensive exam, dissertation proposal, dissertation defense) are due on the first day of classes for the Fall semester (see the University's Academic Calendar).
-Faculty will provide feedback within 1-2 months of submitting the portfolio.
+Portfolios 1-4 (with the exception of the comprehensive exam, dissertation proposal, and dissertation defense) are due on the first day of classes for the Fall semester (see the University's Academic Calendar).